backupbrew/switchbrew/Savegames.md

 remapping table.
 A physical offset corresponds to that offset in the main data storage.

-When a segment is extended a new remapping entry is appended to the end of the physical storage, allowing expansion without relocating the existing entries.
+When a segment is extended a new remapping entry is appended to the physical storage, allowing expansion without relocating the existing entries.

 Each virtual offset has two parts, a segment index and an offset.
 The size of these sections is controlled by the remap header.